-The administration agrees that the current leave policy which pertains to Graduate Employees will not be substantially changed without consultation with CGE.
+The administration agrees that the current Medical and Family Lleave policy which pertains to Graduate Employees will not be substantially changed without consultation with CGE.
 Additionally, CGE may provide input regarding the policy, including recommending modifications for consideration by the policy-makers.

-All Graduate Employees seeking leave will be informed that they may request a CGE advocate to help them through the process at any point.
-The Office of University Human Resources will also provide this information to any Graduate Employee currently on leave.
-On behalf of Coalition of Graduate Employees:
+All Graduate Employees seeking Medical and Family Lleave will be informed that they may request a CGE advocate to help them through the process at any point.
+The Office of University Human Resources will also provide this information to any Graduate Employee currently on Medical and Family Lleave.